vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 **Note**: If plain docker commands are run with root privileges, you can use `--user $(id -u):$(id -g)` flag to run commands as a normal user.
 If you already have files created with root access, you'll have to `chown` the files.

 Now that the `Guardfile` is ready, you can boot it up with this command.
-You'll have to run this inside the container prompt opened earlier.
+You can run this command on the same terminal on which you initiated `Guardfile`.

 ```bash
 bundle exec guard -i
 ```

-That should show `guard is now watching at /app`.
+That should show `guard is now watching at /project`.
 It should also show that it is **waiting for the browser to connect**.
 You'll get there in a minute.

 Exit out of that prompt for now.
-You can use `Ctrl+C` to come out.
+You can use `Ctrl+C` to come out of `guard` and type `exit` to quit out of the terminal.

 ### Multiple Commands Using Foreman